Pugsley Addams: Cartoons

 Pugsley is depicted as a devious, young, brilliant boy in Charles Addams's original cartoons.
-He is often shown releasing sailboats in the park with other children, except his boats were more macabre in nature.
+He is often shown releasing sailboats in the park with other children, except his boats were macabre in nature.

 Depictions and characteristics

-Pugsley was represented as being the oldest child of Morticia and Gomez Addams in the original series: he is a young boy (his age is given as eight years old in the pilot episode but is changed to 10 years old in the second episode) who is almost always seen wearing a striped T-shirt and shorts.
+Pugsley was represented as being the oldest child of Morticia and Gomez Addams in the original series: he is a young boy (his age is given as 8 years old in the pilot episode, The Addams Family Goes to School, but is changed to 10 years old in the second episode) who is almost always seen wearing a striped T-shirt and shorts.
 Originally unnamed (as were all of the family members), the character who was apparently the prototype for Pugsley first appeared in the Charles Addams cartoons in The New Yorker during the 1930s.
 In this first incarnation, he was portrayed as a deviant child with a vicious nature, shown committing deplorable acts with his sister.
 In all incarnations, he is overweight.
 In the original series, Pugsley is 4'7" tall and weighs 112 pounds.
 In the television series, Pugsley usually eats over five pieces of cake at birthday parties.

 When the characters were given names for the television series, he was originally going to be called "Pubert" (a derivation of the word puberty, possibly a reflection of his age, which has consistently remained either 12, 13, or 14, making him a young teenager) but it was rejected as it sounded too sexual, and the name Pugsley was chosen instead.
-(The name Pubert was later used when Gomez and Morticia have a third child in the film Addams Family Values.)
+The name Pubert was later used when Gomez and Morticia have a third child in the film Addams Family Values.
 The Lurch Files' Addams Family Tree lists Pugsley's middle name as Pubert, probably as an homage to Charles Addams' original suggestion.

 In the American television series, Pugsley is played by child actor Ken Weatherwax.
 This incarnation of the character is more jovial and inventive; he displays outlandish engineering skills, including the invention of a disintegrator gun, an anti-gravity gun, and other devices.
 He and Gomez created a computer named Whizzo and a robot named Smiley (played by Robby the Robot) together.
 Pugsley and his younger sister Wednesday often play together, rarely exhibiting signs of sibling rivalry; they share an interest in spiders, dynamite, guillotines, and other dangerous "toys" and often play with them together.
 At Wednesday's request, Pugsley often guillotines Wednesday's beloved Marie Antoinette doll.